On this page |

 If you try to switch to another animation layer while in advanced mode, a prompt will appear with the following options:

-Operate on <new layer>
+Switch to <new layer>

 Applies the dynamic motion changes to the new layer, and resets the current layer to the original animation.

-Activate <current layer>
+Remain on <current layer>

 Stays on the current animation layer.

-Bake a new layer
+Bake to new layer

 Creates a new layer with the changes from the current layer.